gbartosz/beholder/README.md

 # Beholder
 Process web server log file and gather information about `number of requests` and `average response time` per category per specified time interval.
+It specifically targets nginx in a reverse-proxy setup with specific log format (see log.py), but can easily be customized to other log formats.

 # Interval
 Beholder accepts an `interval` as an input parameter.
 It groups log entries in batches of `interval` seconds length to count requests and average response times per batch.